RoyalHaskoningDHV/sam/docs/source/feature_engineering.rst

 Feature Engineering
 ===================

 This is the documentation for feature engineering.
-Please see `Features <general_documents/feature_extraction.md>`_ for further details on which features to use.
+For most use cases the `SimpleFeatureEngineer` will suffice.
+It is also possible to create you own function as a feature engineer using `FeatureEngineer`.
+For more info see the `Feature engineering examples <https://github.com/RoyalHaskoningDHV/sam/blob/main/examples/feature_engineering.ipynb>`_

 Feature engineering for timeseries
 -----------------------------------